-WRF output was processed through the Mesoscale Model Interface (MMIF) program to create AERMOD-ready meteorological input data.
-The MMIF produces the surface and profile files used by AERMOD.
-MMIF was processed for AERMOD in accordance with EPA guidance, Guidance on the Use of the Mesoscale Model Interface Program (MMIF) for AERMOD Applications (U.S. EPA 2016).
+WRF output was processed through the Mesoscale Model Interface (MMIF) program to create AERMETready meteorological input data and processed in AERMET (version 19191) MMIF was processed for AERMOD in accordance with EPA guidance, Guidance on the Use of the Mesoscale Model Interface Program (MMIF) for AERMOD Applications (U.S. EPA 2016).
 As options, we used the default FLM layers (see MMIF User's Guide for details), TOP for vertical interpolation and MMIF-calculated mixing heights.
+AERMET was run with the adjusted u option to better represent concentrations in AERMOD under lowwind stable conditions.